 Tips for transitioning to Natural Living

 - Start with products you use daily and switch those first.
 (This was laundry detergent for us)

 - As you empty a cleaning or personal care product, replace it with a safer one.

 - Use The Never List™ for ingredients you want to avoid.

 - Reference the Environmental Working Group website for safe product recommendations.

-Top things I’ve learned so far:
+Top things I’ve learned